dangoslen/dangoslen-me-site/content/blog/micro-habits-of-great-engineers.md

 And the best engineers I know always make sure they give feedback with care.

-Wrapping up this week's posts about micro-habits is 5️⃣: Pause Before Giving Feedback.

 Great engineers know that in order for their feedback to be received, they need to give it with kindness, respect, and humility.
 Whether it's about code, a document, architecture, or even working styles, giving feedback requires the giver to be thoughtful.

 And it's hard to be thoughtful when we give our feedback as knee-jerk reactions.